What did Einstein know about Knowledge Management?

 MAY 22, 2012

 Here is an article in KM World, The knowledge movement: trends and opportunities, that begins with tag line, “The true success of KM is when it disappears, meaning that KM processes are embedded in workflow.”
 Has it been that long since I first did what we “learned” was knowledge management?
-It is a useful article.
+I have never seen a successful knowledge management effort that was not process aligned.

 What lessons can KM learn from Minecraft?